hyperledger/fabric/docs/source/network/network.md

 investigate a little more how change policy is implemented in Hyperledger Fabric.

-They key point of understanding is that policy change is managed by a policy within the policy itself.
+The key point of understanding is that policy change is managed by a policy within the policy itself.
 The **modification policy**, or **mod_policy** for short, is a first class policy within a network or channel configuration that manages change.
 Let's give two brief examples of how we've